Electronic messages (e-mail)

 - control mechanisms such as firewall, user verification, strong data encryption and separation of roles, systems and data

 We also use the highest standards in the industry to support the maintenance of a solid information security management system.

 What data do we process?

-Most of the personal data processed by National Contact Point for Research Programmes of the European Union Institute of Fundamental Technological Research Polish Academy of Sciences is passed directly to us due to one of the following reasons:
+Most of the personal data processed by National Contact Point for Research Programmes of the European Union in the National Centre for Research and Development is passed directly to us due to one of the following reasons:

 - You cooperate with us, or your data has been provided to us by your employer or partner